-A breakthrough in perovskite solar cells could be the solution to the UK’s longstanding energy shortage.
-Scientists attending the Materials Research Society conference in Boston, Massachusetts last December were treated to news of vast improvements in the efficiency of photovoltaics.
+So a breakthrough in perovskite solar cells is part the solution to the UK’s longstanding energy shortage.
+Consequently, Scientists attending the Materials Research Society conference in Boston, Massachusetts reported back in 2014.
+Reporting news of vast improvements in the efficiency of photovoltaics!

-Currently sunlight is converted into electricity through silicon solar cells which are not only expensive but perform at a low rate of conductivity.
-The recent improvements to perovskite solar cells could result in a valid alternative to silicon with the efficiency to utilise the 1% of British sunlight needed to fulfil current energy demands.
+Currently sunlight is converted into electricity through silicon solar cells.
+Now it’s an upfront cost that most can not afford to buy.
+Others are Leasing and community solar.
+So recent improvements to perovskite solar cells result in a valid alternative to silicon.
+Most noteworthy with the efficiency utilizes the 1% of British sunlight.
+All needed to fulfill current energy demands.

-Speakers at the Rump Session for Organo-metal Halide Perovskite-based Solar Cells revealed that size and orientation of the material’s crystals will determine future developments of perovskite performance.
-The findings were collected through X-ray scatterings, the research reports stating, “Our findings underscored the importance of full characterizing and controlling the nanostructured components for improved solar cell efficiency.”
+Again so back in 2014, speakers at the Rump Session for Organo-metal Halide Perovskite-based Solar Cells seminar learned.
+These cells are revealing that size and orientation of the material’s crystals determine everything in perovskite performance.
+The findings collected through X-ray scatterings; research reports stating,

-With further developments in large-scale conversion, developments in photovoltaic technologies could provide a cost-effective source of British energy with the efficiency to compete and even override the use of fossil fuels.
+In conclusion, further developments in PV tech are providing a cost-effective source of British energy.
+Yes folks and with the efficiency to compete.
+Finally, it will override the use of fossil fuels.

 Source: Intelligent Building Today, 04 Mar 14 | Author Hannah Staff | Research, Trends & Technology